Where to Start

 Congratulations on choosing a career in lactation consulting.
-I think that you will find that it is a very rewarding field!
+We think that you will find that it is a very rewarding field!

 The organization that gives the certification exam for lactation consultants is the International Board of Lactation Consultant Examiners (IBLCE).
-There you will find the 3 pathways to becoming a lactation consultant and other details.
-Please visit the IBLCE website at www.iblce.org to view the Pathways and the requirements for each.
-View the key IBLCE documents and the IBLCE Candidate Information Guide.
+There you will find the three pathways to becoming a lactation consultant and other details.
+Please visit the IBLCE website to view the Pathways and the requirements for each.
+View the Key IBLCE documents and the IBLCE Candidate Information Guide.
 The pathway that you will follow will depend upon your previous education and experience.